YouTransactor-SAS/mPOS-SDK-Android/README.md

 	* Amount of the transaction, as defined in [EMV-2].
 	* If the Currency exponent is set to 2, and Amount is 100,
 	* the transaction price will be 1,00
-	* the amount could maximun have 12 digit
+	* the amount can have maximun 12 digit
 	* default value is -1 means no amount will be passed byt the application
 	* and the terminal will request the amount at the begin of the transaction
 	* */